guillaumebrunerie/Chromiarch-OS/README.md

 As you can guess, there is another mode (called developer mode) which will allow you to disable those protections.
-You can switch to dev mode with the dev mode switch present on your device (for the Samsung Chromebook, a photo is available [here](TODO)).
+You can switch to dev mode with the dev mode switch present on your device (for the Samsung Chromebook, a photo is available [here](http:// www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/ samsung-series-5-chromebook).

 Shut down your computer, flip the dev mode switch and boot your computer.
-You will see a warning screen with a sad computer asking you to press space because Chrome OS is broken.
-This is a lie!
-Chrome OS is not broken, you just have to press Ctrl + D to boot Chrome OS (you will need to do this every time your computer will boot, this is the drawback of dev mode).
+You will see a warning screen with a sad computer asking you to press space because the verification of Chrome OS is disabled.
+This is expected of course, and you should now *not* press Space but Ctrl + D instead (you will need to do this every time your computer will boot, this is the main drawback of dev mode).
 You can also wait 30 seconds, it will boot automatically (and your computer will beep after 20 seconds, this is normal).
 This screen is intended to normal users having accidentally flipped the dev mode switch.
 Such a user will most likely either switch the dev mode switch off immediately, run recovery mode or call technical support, so will not run a potentially insecure operating system.

 During the first boot in dev mode, Chrome OS will slowly erase the stateful partition (more on partitions in the next section) so you will have to wait 5 / 10 minutes.
 You will